tinkerator/benwh/README.md

 ## Credits

-Searching online for specs for this systems's API failed to turn up anything that seemed like official documentation.
+Searching online for specs for this system's API failed to turn up anything that looks like official documentation.
 What I did find was some [Python code](https://github.com/richo/franklinwh-python), written by richö butts, that covered aspects of the MQTT access to the device.
 It looks like this is how the official FranklinWH App gets